qasymjomart/hackNU_GoogleTask/README.md

 ## HACKNU hackaton 16-17 March, 2019: Google Task

 > The essense of this task is as follows:
-> You are given a set of 6 different pictures and input text related to one this picture.
+> You are given a set of 6 different pictures and input text (sentence) related to one the below six pictures.
 > Task is to find which picture belongs to that text
 > Output is written in the output file